A good administration is not in itself an object of knowledge, but a form of enquiry.

 With the passage of time, however, and the emergence of the Ideal City, I find that I now take pleasure in settling down once a month or so and looking into my paltry affairs.
 If my wish is to prolong my happy state, I reason, then a little light-touch intervention is not to be feared.
 And if that light-touch intervention (as instance my own light-touch intervention in Solomon’s shop) affords some mental space, some tidiness of mind, then it is to be not only not feared but welcomed.

 Hunter Sidney is, by his own admission, a fine administrator.
 There is no shame in that.
-Just because it is a skill, he reasons, that he picked up accidentally does not mean that is a mere accident of his existence.
+Just because it is a skill that he picked up accidentally, he reasons, does not mean that is a mere accident of his existence.
 It is part of what he is.

 He is quick to add, however, that he is no bureaucrat.
 Bureaucracy is the reification of administrative practice.
 According to Max Weber it is characterised among other things by its professional status: the bureaucrat devotes himself to his Office as to a profession or a vocation.